silvioprog/brookframework/README.markdown

 ## DOWNLOAD

 You can download a release [here](http://brookframework.org/download/release.bf).
-Alternatively, you can also follow the project's fGIT repository.
+Alternatively, you can also follow the project's GIT repository.
 The address is:

 `git://github.com/silvioprog/brookframework.git`